animetosho/node-yencode/README.md

 -   fast compiled CRC32 implementation via
     [crcutil](<https://code.google.com/p/crcutil/>) or [PCLMULQDQ
     instruction](<http://www.intel.com/content/dam/www/public/us/en/documents/white-papers/fast-crc-computation-generic-polynomials-pclmulqdq-paper.pdf>)
-    (if available) with incremental support (\>1GB/s on a low power Atom CPU)
+    (if available) or ARMv8’s CRC instructions, with incremental support (\>1GB/s on a low power Atom CPU)

 -   ability to combine two CRC32 hashes into one (useful for amalgamating pcrc32s into a crc32 for yEnc)

--   yEnc decoding, with and without NNTP layer unescaping

--   eventually will support incremental processing (algorithms internally support it, they’re just not exposed to the Javascript interface)
+-   eventually may support incremental processing (algorithms internally support it, they’re just not exposed to the Javascript interface)

 Should work on nodejs 0.10.x and later.